stafwag/blog/source/_posts/2017-09-16-20-core-dual-processor-jenkins-build-workstation.markdown

 title: "20 core Dual Processor jenkins build workstation"
 date: 2017-09-16 14:29:51 +0200
 comments: true
-categories: [ Xeon, Jenkins ]
+categories: [ Xeon, Jenkins,Linux, BSD, Solaris ]
 ---

 {% img left /images/201709_xeon_cpu_side.jpg 400 388 "Xeon CPU Side" %}

 <br />

 My jenkins builds are taking too long mainly due the lack of memory.
-I mainly use jenkins to verify that my software work on different operation systems (GNU/Linux distributions / *BSD).
+I mainly use jenkins to verify that my software work on different operation systems (GNU/Linux distributions / *BSD / Solaris).

 Looking for a solution that is still affordable I ended up with building a dual Xeon workstation.
 CPU and memory comes from <a href="http://www.ebay.be">www.ebay.be</a>